Version Release: 31st July 2020

 With this in mind, Scouts Australia has implemented the following measures:

-- All international travel on behalf of Scouts Australia is now suspended until 30 September 2020.
-In addition, travel to Pacific Island Countries is suspended until 31 January 2021.
+- All international travel on behalf of Scouts Australia is now suspended until 31 July 2021.
 This includes all National Contingents, Branch Friendship Tours, Conferences, Workshops and Meetings.

 - Interstate domestic travel by Scouting members is subject to regulation by State and Territory Governments.
 Scouts will follow the directives of the States and Territories, noting that this may extend to intrastate travel.